goldencompassworkshop/goldencompassworkshop.github.io/_pages/projects.md

 ### Mood state in transport environments (Dissertation project)

-This study explores the effect of the built environment, attitude, and perceptions on mode choice using the theoretical background in psychology and behavioral economics.
-I look to apply the hybrid choice modeling, an extension of the traditional discrete choice, to incorporate the psychological factors into mode choice models.
+This study explores the relationship between satisfaction, affinity (a.k.a. the positive utility of travel), and travel demand and well-being.
+I applied the hybrid choice model, an extension of the traditional discrete choice, to incorporate the psychological factors into mode choice models.

 _Faculty advisor/PI_: Steve Hankey (Virginia Tech).
 Funded by Virginia Tech Institute for Society, Culture, and Environment; VT College of Architecture and Urban Studies; and multiple sources.